victoragg02/AH-iOS-Int/README.md

 ### 6. Open the application delegate file

 Expand the project to see the included files and then expand the helloWorldApphanceIntegration folder.
-Open the utestAppDelegate.m file.
+Click the utestAppDelegate.m file to open it.

 ### 7. Place your app key in the application delegate file